CarleeSantel/renewables-comps-analysis/README.md

 ## Key Observations

-- **FSLR trades at a discount to solar peers** on EV/Revenue, likely reflecting the capital intensity of its domestic manufacturing model relative to asset-light installers like ENPH and RUN.
+- **FSLR trades lower than solar competitors** on EV/Revenue, reflecting the intensity of its domestic manufacturing model relative to asset-light installers like ENPH and RUN.
 - **BE commands a notable premium** on a revenue basis, consistent with a market thesis around its solid oxide fuel cells as a high-reliability power source for data center and critical infrastructure buildouts.
 - **NEE commands a premium to utility peers** (e.g., ED) across EV/EBITDA and P/E, reflecting its scale, regulated Florida utility base, and one of the largest renewables development pipelines in North America.
 - **PLUG's negative EBITDA and net income** underscore that the green hydrogen segment remains in heavy investment mode — the stock is priced on optionality and long-term addressable market rather than current earnings.